ArdianaLeek/VodRecovery/README.md

 2. Clone repository
 3. Navigate into cloned directory
 4. Install required packages ``` pip install -r requirements.txt ``` (Run in terminal)
 5. If you already have the requirments.txt file and you make changes locally to installed packages..
-You can run ```pipreqs <path_of_project> --force``` in terminal and it will overwrite the requirements.txt file with the local changes applied.
+You can run ```pipreqs <path_of_project> --force``` in the terminal and it will overwrite the requirements.txt file with the local changes applied.
 6. Run Script

 # Script Notes